More than 1,500 Monmouthshire residents identify as LGB+ | abergavennychronicle.com

-More than 1,500 residents in Monmouthshire identify as LGB+, new census figures reveal for first time.
+More than 1,500 residents in Monmouthshire identify as LGBTQA++, new census figures reveal for first time.

 The Office for National Statistics introduced voluntary questions for people aged 16 and over on sexual orientation and gender identity in the 2021 census.